- Published on

 - User-agent communication/interaction is done via a Discord private guild.

-- No static IP or dynamic IP port forward requirement.
+- No static IP or dynamic IP port forward required.

 The Pi had an old 32-bit OS, and later I ran into a critical error when I attempted to install OpenClaw: Node.js 22.x does not support ARMHF anymore (see this discussion for details).
 After consulting multiple GitHub sources and ChatGPT, it turned out the easiest way was to reinstall the latest 64-bit Pi OS on my device.
 Pi Imager is a one-stop tool for burning the OS onto the SD card.